 You can also create new Mac split screen configurations by clicking on the Mosaic menu bar icon and then Preferences ➙ Quick Layout.

 With Mosaic you can customize your screen to fit your needs precisely and thus considerably increase your productivity.
 As a bonus, when you find the original Mac split screen not working or being unresponsive, Mosaic can be the answer, as it’s based on a third-party technology and is compatible with all apps.

 While using Mosaic as a better Split View Mac alternative will help you keep all the app windows in place, reopening every app and file you need for your work can take lots of time.

-Switchem is an automated solution that lets you create preset workspaces for all major activities.
-For example, if you’re about to code something, you can get Switchem to open your text editor, FTP transfer app, Terminal, your framework of choice documentation in Chrome, and anything else you regularly use.
+Workspaces is an automated solution that lets you create custom workspaces for all major activities.
+It allows you to bring apps, websites, files, emails, and whatever relates to a project or task into handy spots.
+For example, if you’re about to code something, you can get Workspaces to open your text editor, FTP transfer app, Terminal, your framework of choice documentation in Chrome, and anything else you regularly use.

 Just like that you can compartmentalize all your work into categories and open all the materials you need in one click.